dougmolineux/orwell/README.md

 This uses https://github.com/mmaelzer/motion to detect motion.
 Repository created for personal use only.
 Tested with DLink DCS-930LB1 HW: B2

+# Features
+- Timestamped image captures
+- Only captured images when motion detected
+- Tools to create gif or mp4

 # Screenshots
 ![Alt text](/screenshots/1460930627074.jpg?raw=true "Screenshot 1")